acarter867/Entertained/README.md

 This application is for users who wish to plan, save, edit, and search for activities on a calendar.

 ## Credits:
-Credits for development go to Alex Barett, Ben Rashleigh, Lorena Huff, Alec Carter, Conner Williams, and Lorena Huff
+Credits for development go to Alex Barett, Ben Rashleigh, Lorena Huff, Conner Williams, and Alec Carter.

 ## License:
 N/A